jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 ## Consult your advisor

 Read all of their major works.
 Ask them where to start and what to read.
-You'll find that a key papers keep coming up, especially as you prepare background citations in your work and go on to meet former students at conference.
+You'll find that a few key papers keep coming up, especially as you prepare background citations in your work and go on to meet former students at conference.